nexhub/Auctionator/README.md

   Individuals can then place their bids there

   The last bid always ends the current round and creates a new one.

+  The "ich bin neugierig" button reveals the bids of the other people

 ---
 ## Hints for developers